What is OpenAPS?

 Does it work with an iPhone or Android based phone?

 - Make sure to read the above questions (or the documentation) about what equipment you need for a standard #OpenAPS implementation.
-You can *view* your data on a phone or computing device, but most OpenAPS implementations still require additional hardware like a Raspberry Pi or Intel Edison in order to run the closed loop system, since it is not a phone-based system.
+You can *view* your data on a phone or computing device, but most OpenAPS implementations still require additional hardware like an Intel Edison in order to run the closed loop system, since it is not a phone-based system.
 OpenAPS does not require a phone, and you can use OpenAPS regardless of whether you have an iPhone or Android phone.

 How much does OpenAPS cost to build?

 - It depends on how much equipment you already have.
 The hardware components usually cost around $150 (USD).
 Some people are able to buy second-hand rigs or parts, or find them being given away for free within the community.
 But many people also need to find a compatible pump, which ranges from free (ask a friend or around your local community) to several hundreds of dollars.
 Also be warned: most people end up building a second “rig” (hardware setup) or more so they can have a “mobile” rig and an “at home” rig, etc.

 Why would someone build an OpenAPS?